coder/coder/coderd/rbac/USAGE.md

 This shows you that the `org_auditor` role has `read` permissions on the frobulator, but no test case covered it.

-**NOTE: don't just add cases which make the tests pass; consider all the way in which your resource must be used, and test all of those scenarios!**
+**NOTE: don't just add cases which make the tests pass; consider all the ways in which your resource must be used, and test all of those scenarios!**

 # Database authorization